-In this newsletter we are focusing on Raman spectroscopy, which is a molecular spectroscopic technique providing information about molecular vibrations that can be used for sample identification and quantitation.
+In this post, we are focusing on your Raman system, by looking further into Raman spectroscopy, which is a molecular spectroscopic technique providing information about molecular vibrations that can be used for sample identification and quantitation.

 Raman spectroscopy has some very unique advantages and is used in many different fields where a non-destructive, microscopic, chemical analysis and imaging is required.
 This is especially ideal for the pharmaceutical industry where this technique is used for incoming raw material inspection as well as for final quality inspection of tablets.

-You can find more information about Raman and the different products Ibsen Photonics offers for Raman on our website.
+You can find more information about Raman and the different products Ibsen Photonics offers for your Raman system on our here: